R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 > `service ssh restart`
 - Check with `service ssh status` that the listened port has indeed changed to 4242.

 **ssh_config** configures the SSH client one uses to SSH *another* machine. **sshd_config** configures the daemon that listens to any incoming connection request to the SSH port.
-The document does not mandate us to set a client in the virtual machine.
+The document does not mandate us to set a client in the virtual machine!

 #### 3.c Uncomplicated Firewall setup